wie1900/REL/README.md

 [https://rel.deadygo.com](https://rel.deadygo.com)

 ### Note:
-**In this version you can change data without problem, database file is restored from the backup at each logging-in.**
+**In the version above you can change data without consequences, database file is restored from the backup at each logging-in.**